-The organizing program theme, "Teachers as Leaders," embodies Union College's vision and that of the Department of Educational Studies.
-The department consists of a community of learners committed to promoting lifelong learning in their own lives, as well as fostering a spirit of inquiry in the lives of others.
-We believe that our graduates should be well grounded in the liberal arts, with a sure pedagogical talent, a passion for working with students, and a commitment to ongoing study.
+"Teachers as Leaders" embodies Union College's vision of education.
+The department consists of a community of learners committed to promoting lifelong learning in their own lives, as well as fostering that spirit in the lives of others.
+We believe our graduates should be well grounded in the liberal arts, with a sure pedagogical talent, a passion for working with students, and a commitment to ongoing learning.

-The mission/theme also implies that the teacher education programs (and all other instructional programs of the College) prepare educators who are able to perform effectively in authentic school-based situations.
+The mission/theme also implies that the teacher education programs prepare students to perform effectively in authentic school-based situations.
 It implies thoughtful design and implementation of the various programs in order to provide comprehensive and coordinated experiences for all students.
 The department has developed a vision that serves as criteria for the quality and conditions for its undergraduate and graduate programs.
-It is in compliance with the Kentucky Teacher Standards adopted by the Kentucky Education Professional Standards Board.
-The professional education programs have been designed to meet the following criteria:
+It is in compliance with the teacher standards adopted by the Kentucky Education Professional Standards Board.
+Union's programs meet the following criteria:

-- Rich and rigorous content based on the liberal arts, teaching, and learning - A qualified and diverse faculty that models the merits of education, presenting not only expertise in their areas but also broad-based cultural knowledge that educated men and women should display - High standards and expectations built on current best practices as defined by Kentucky Performance Indicators (Kentucky Teacher Standards or the Interstate School Leaders Licensure Standards) - · Current, research-based approaches to teaching and learning - Application of current technology to develop students' knowledge, understandings, and skills - Attention to building a learning community for students that supports their ongoing development prior to certification and sustains it in their work - Strong links with area schools, including professional development, to achieve mutual goals and interests - A variety of meaningful field experiences, including action research projects - Continuous assessment for improvement and for judging the impact of the program on pre-service and practicing teachers and their students - Recognition of the importance of diversity in education, helping students to appreciate the importance of diverse classrooms and faculty

-- Professional attitudes and dispositions that encourage reflective thinking, effective decision making, and collaboration that prepare teachers for a variety of leadership roles - Faculty professional development through conference attendance, publishing, and presentations
+- · Rich and rigorous content based on the liberal arts, teaching, and learning - A qualified and diverse faculty that models the merits of education, presenting not only expertise in their areas but also broad-based cultural knowledge that educated men and women should display - High standards and expectations built on current best practices as defined by Kentucky Performance Indicators - · Current, research-based approaches to teaching and learning - Application of current technology to develop students' knowledge, understandings, and skills - Attention to building a learning community for students that supports their ongoing development prior to certification and sustains it in their work - Strong links with area schools, including professional development, to achieve mutual goals and interests - A variety of meaningful field experiences, including action research projects - Continuous assessment for improvement and for judging the impact of the program on pre-service and practicing teachers and their students - Recognition of the importance of diversity in education, helping students to appreciate the importance of diverse classrooms and faculty - Professional attitudes and dispositions that encourage reflective thinking, effective decision making, and collaboration that prepare teachers for a variety of leadership roles - Faculty professional development through conference attendance, publishing, and presentations